Everything you need to know about LIUNA Local 1059

 - Who sponsors and pays for apprenticeship programs?

 - Apprentices are contracted to a Local Apprenticeship Committee consisting of both management and labour representatives.
 This committee makes recommendations on apprenticeship placement and requirements for fulfillment of the apprenticeship.
-Apprentices are also registered with the Ministry of Advanced Education and Skills Development (MAESD).
-MAESD schedules in-school sessions and covers their cost.
+Apprentices are also registered with the Ministry of Training, Colleges and Universities (MTCU).
+MTCU schedules in-school sessions and covers their cost.
 Eligible apprentices also receive employment insurance for the duration of their in-school training.
 In all trades, apprentices are expected to pay $400 for each in-school training period, however, the Training Trust Fund pays this fee on behalf of LIUNA Local 1059 members.

 - How long does an apprenticeship program take?